gparmer/ANRsim/01_legacy_evt_econs/article.md

 This article provides the results from a discrete event simulator of the runner economies of ANR that is able to answer these and many other questions.
 In future articles, I'll expand beyond event economies.
 However, event economies are quite popular, and it is not always clear which to choose for a given deck.

 So our goal is to get some quantitative information that we can use to describe the various runner economies.
-Most of these make some trade-offs - for example, ceding tempo for long-term efficiency - that must be matched with the rest of the deck for maximum efficiency.
+Most of these make some trade-offs - for example, ceding tempo for long-term efficiency - that must be matched with the the specific requirements of your deck for maximum efficiency.
 Simply put, our goal is to understand the various aspects of economic and card-draw efficiency.

 ## Back to Basics: Credits and Cards

 We enjoy seeing the likes of a good Medium dig or a successful Quest Completed.
-The basis of all such plays is drawing the necessary breakers and tricks, and the money to install them and fund the runs.
-It is not enough to focus on one, without the other.
+The basis of all such plays is *drawing* the necessary breakers and tricks, and the *credits* to install them and fund the runs.
+There are many great articles that focus on the breakers and tricks parts of decks.
+This will focus entirely on the credit and draw aspect.
+It is not enough to focus on either draw or credits, without the other.
 Many economic packages impact draw efficiency, and vice-versa.
-So lets start with a couple of definitions:
+More importantly, we'll see that most traditional economic engines trade one for the other.
+Lets start with a couple of definitions:

 **Click efficiency** is the multiplicative factor that cards give you for spending your clicks on getting credits and cards.
 Without playing any cards, ANR lets you trade a single click for a single credit or card, so this is the base-line efficiency.
 At the high end, we see cards like Magnum Opus that gives us two credits for a single click, or Professional Contacts that gives us both a credit and a draw.
-These efficiency multipliers are easy to understand (though the cost of the cards is less-so).
+These efficiency multipliers are easy to understand (though the up-front cost of the cards is less-so).

 However, this analysis gets complicated quickly.
 What is the efficiency of Sure Gamble?
 A click to draw, a click to play, and a net gain of 4 credits = 2 credits per click?
 But what if you also include Diesel in your deck that increases the efficiency of your card draw.
 Now Sure Gamble is more efficient as it is less than a click to draw it (on average)!
 What about Quality Time that is net-zero efficient (one click to draw, one to play, and three credits = 5 clicks for 5 clicks worth of draw)?
 It actually becomes more efficient with Sure Gamble as click efficiency for credits is increased, and more efficient with Diesel that increases click efficiency for draw.
 And the increased efficiency of Quality Time also increase the efficiency of Sure Gamble and Diesel that both must be drawn.
 These complex relationships are what motivate simulation to assess the click efficiency.